MG F / MG TF: Reception

 Due to the placement of the thermostat on the intake side of the water pump at the base of the block the head can overheat before sufficient heat is transmitted through the block to allow the thermostat to open.
 Thermal shock from cooling the block rapidly and the thermostat closing abruptly due to cold water from the radiator cooling the opening spring can result in insufficient coolant reaching as far as the head, which can cause different expansion and contraction rates between the head and the block.

 This combined with the early practice of installing the head gasket with plastic locating dowels, which subsequently melted when the engines overheated, allowed the head gaskets to "walk."
 A redesigned head gasket, which consists of a multiple layer metal gasket or "MLS" used in conjunction with steel locating dowels, is alleged to significantly reduce the chance of a head gasket failure.

 There is no other replacement engine that is a suitable substitute for the K Series.
 Apart from the head gasket problem, however, MGF and TF models are said to have few major faults.

 The K Series engine was identical to that found in other Rover vehicles, and was originally intended for mainstream saloon and hatchback models.
 The design compromise of locating the thermostat on the pump intake, rather than the head outlet, stems from this original use.
-A common aftermarket modification is to install an Inline thermostat in the outlet pipe from the head to the radiator.
+A common aftermarket modification is to install an Inline thermostat in the outlet pipe from the head to the radiator, with some owners reporting reliability increases.
 This head gasket problem is also found on K Series-engined Lotus Elise models and is also commonly solved by thermostat relocation.